gwosc-tutorial/gwosc-catalog/docs/schema.md

     sets, this is a key that points to the associated posterior samples within the data release file.
     - `data_url`: (string, url; optional)  This should point to the source data for the analysis of each event.
 It typically points to a posterior sample file if available.
-    - `is_preferred`: (bool; optional) `true` if this set should be the preferred one to pick parameter values from.
+    - `is_preferred`: (bool; optional) The `is_preferred` PE set will be used to display parameter values on the "Event List" view.
-        Exactly one of the PE sets must be preferred in order for results to be properly displayed in the catalog table.
+        Exactly one of the PE sets must have `is_preferred = true` in order for "Recognized Parameter" values to be properly displayed in the Event List.
 If this key is omitted, it defaults to `false`.

 5. Parameters level